Yemisi-jay/simple_shell_backup/README.md

-Yemisi and Emmanuel simple shell project
+This is readme file for Smple shell